CODEDIGEST

 1. Open Visual Studio 2010.

-3. Include a new SQL express database inside App_Data folder and create a table called Employees.
+3. From the solution explorer, add a new SQL express database inside App_Data folder and create a table called Employees.

 Refer my Server explorer,